butaixianran/VIdeo_Upscaler_by_GFPGAN/README.md

-# Video Upscaler Script wit GFPGAN
+# Video Upscaler Script with GFPGAN
 A Video Upscaler script based on GFPGAN.

 This script is modified from